exclamaforte/diode/diode_common/README.md

 # diode_common

-This package provides common functionality shared between the `diode` and `diode-models` packages.
+This package provides common functionality shared between the `diode` and `diode_models` packages.

 ## Overview

-`diode_common` contains shared code that is used by both the main `diode` package and the `diode-models` package.
+`diode_common` contains shared code that is used by both the main `diode` package and the `diode_models` package.
 This approach eliminates code duplication and ensures that both packages use the same core functionality.

 ## Components